A Day in the Life of a Coffee Grower During The Harvest Season

 Coffee growers have many responsibilities in a coffee farm but they vary a little bit according to the season.
 Harvest season, as it is the one where coffee is ready to be picked, it’s one of the hardest but most meaningful because it’s the moment where they literally picked what they have been working on for months.

-In fact, right now harvest season is happening in Colombia – from October to December – so we asked our partners how’s their day during this season, and while each farm has its own traditions and routines, here is a compiled of their answers:
+Harvest season happens twice a year in Colombia.
+We asked our partners how’s their day during this season, and while each farm has its own traditions and routines, here is a compiled of their answers:

 The day starts really early, as soon as the sun comes up – between 4:30 – 5:30 am – coffee growers wake up, put on some clothes that cover their skin from the sun and a hat and plastic boots to walk around the crops.
 Before they go out, they drink some coffee that depending on the taste can be combined with ‘aguapanela’ that is sweet cane water.